 The touchpad on this board is supported by the MOUSE and ON MOUSE commands.
 Before using the touchpad, it should be calibrated using the tp_setup program.
 The calibration is stored in the file /mouse.cfg.
 This calibration will automatically be used whenever the /mouse.cfg file is present.
 If it is absent, then a very approximate default configuration will be used.

+Most builds use the second ARM core on the Pico to produce high quality sound, equivalent to that produced by BBCSDL on other platforrms.
 All sound implementations use the BBC BASIC SOUND and ENVELOPE commands. *STEREO and *VOICE are also implemented for high quality (SDL) sound.

 For the console builds it will be necessary to attach low-pass filters to the sound output pins (pins 32 & 34, GPIOs 27 & 28) and then connect the output from these to an amplifier.